How to choose an online community platform (in 2025)

 - Monthly.
 Offering a monthly subscription can be a great way to onboard paid members, but the risk is that they won’t renew and experience the full value of your community.

 - Quarterly.
-Depending on the transformation members are intended to go through in your community, quarterly (3 month intervals) will make the most sense.
+Depending on the transformation members are intended to go through in your community, quarterly (3-month intervals) will make the most sense.

 - Annual.
 We love annual memberships because they give your paid members ample time to explore, connect, and build relationships with other community members that will keep them renewing for years.

-4. Retention: Keep members coming back
+4. Retention: automated workflows to keep members coming back

 It’s not just content that keeps members coming back to your community.
 You need consistent and creative ways to drive members back into the community.
 But that gets really tedious and time consuming—thankfully, you can automate some of it.
 The right platform lets you automate as many of these workflows as possible, leaving you with all the time you need to create great content.